PrismarineJS/minecraft-chunk-dumper/README.md

 run().then(() => console.log('All done !'))
 ```

+### Debugging

+You can enable some debugging output using DEBUG environment variable:

+DEBUG="chunk-dumper" node [...]

 ### API

 ChunkDumper is a class which can dumps chunk for a given minecraft version.